 With over 120 years of combined experience, our attorneys know how to handle the trucking companies and their insurance companies.
 As soon as you contact us and choose us to represent you, we’ll notify the insurance company that you have retained an attorney.
 From that point forward, we will handle all inquiries from the insurance company, protecting your legal rights while you focus on getting better.

-If you've been hurt in a truck accident, the insurance company's responsibility is to make you whole again.
-We'll make sure they follow through.
-Call (866) 604-9075 to schedule your free consultation.
+If you’ve been hurt in a truck accident, the insurance company’s responsibility is to make you whole again.
+We’ll make sure they follow through.
+Schedule your free consultation.
 We proudly serve LaSalle County and other communities throughout Northern Illinois.